-Jacquie Berglund is the charismatic founder and CEO of FINNEGANS Inc. – a social enterprise dedicated to turning beer into food by donating 100 percent of profits from the sale of its FINNEGANS Irish Amber (and seasonal Blonde Ale) beer to alleviate hunger in the Midwest.
-Through the creation of both FINNEGANS Inc. and its nonprofit counterpart, FINNEGANS Community Fund, Berglund has championed an innovative, market-based approach to addressing and raising awareness about food security in communities across the Midwest.
+Jacquie Berglund is The Rambunctious Social Entrepreneur, CEO of FINNEGANS Brew Co. and founder of FINNEGANS SBC, the first beer company in the world to donate 100% of profits to fund fresh produce for those in need.
+Through the creation of both FINNEGANS SBC, and its nonprofit counterpart, FINNEGANS Community Fund, Berglund has championed an innovative, market-based approach to addressing and raising awareness about food security in communities across the Midwest.

-Berglund’s innovative approach to social enterprise has earned her prominent accolades over the years.
-In 2004, she received the B. Warren Hart Distinguished Service Award from the St. Paul Jaycees, and in 2005, Berglund received a “40 under 40” nomination from the Minneapolis St. Paul Business Journal, which recognizes and honors the top 40 business people in the Twin Cities under the age of 40.
+Berglund’s trail blazing social enterprise has earned her prominent accolades over the years.
+Berglund received a “40 under 40” nomination from the Minneapolis St. Paul Business Journal, which recognizes and honors the top 40 business people in the Twin Cities under the age of 40.
 She is also a recipient of the Minnesota Jaycee top honor of Ten Young Outstanding Minnesotans, and in 2010 she was featured on CNN’s “Leaders with Heart” and “Small Business Success Stories” segments.
-Most recently, Berglund was named one of the “200 Minnesotans You Should Know” by Twin Cities Business magazine and was recently nominated as a 100 Year Centennial Award honoree by the Girl Scouts.
+Berglund was named one of the “200 Minnesotans You Should Know” by Twin Cities Business magazine and was nominated as a 100 Year Centennial Award honoree by the Girl Scouts.
 In 2012, FINNEGANS was awarded the Small Business of the Year Award by the Minneapolis Chamber of Commerce, and they also received the Social Entrepreneur of the Year award from Minnesota Business Magazine.
 Berglund was awarded a Bush Fellowship in 2014.
 Berglund was selected as one of 12 business leaders to watch in 2016 by the Minneapolis St. Paul Business Journal and was named a 2016 Trail Blazer by Growler Magazine.